 All components’ ground leads are tied to a common point on the electronics panel, which is then combined into a single 4-gauge wire.
 The 4-gauge wire leaves the panel and is fastened at a seatbelt anchor point that’s under the rear seat, just inches from the electronics panel.
 Some system component manuals call for individual ground wires to be run all the way to the negative terminal of the car’s battery; and some argue against using a car’s body for grounding electronics components.
 The choices can be confusing!
 All I know is the negative terminal of my battery is immediately fastened to a stud that’s welded to the car’s body.
 See a photo below.
 Electrically, this seat belt anchor is the same point, with nothing but uninterrupted steel between here and the negative battery terminal’s grounding point.

 This 12-volt wiring system is overkill for my application, but it should never be the weak link in my setup.
-Read more about the subwoofer system and the ham radio system.
-See a video about this distribution system here.
+Read more about my communications system to see the bulk of what this supports.
+See a video about this distribution system here (old setup; new video coming soon).

 More Complex Than Required,